BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 ---
 ### Part 2: Modify the Parser

-1. Add helper functions into your Lexer, you may consider writing your own custom error messages.
+1. Add helper functions into your `Parser`, you may consider writing your own custom error messages.

 ~~~c++
 string getPrevTokenContents() {